top of page

 We offer:

-We run a school shop, which is very popular with both students and parents / guardians .
+We also run a school shop, which is very popular with both pupils and parents/carers.

 School front.jpg